In this article, you'll learn the following:

 20 Richmond Rd, Kingston upon Thames KT2 5EB

 It may be the new kid on the block, but this Irish pub has been an instant hit with the Kingston locals.
 The interior resembles a traditional Irish street with shop fronts as a backdrop.
-With live bands, dancers and hearty helpings of bacon and cabbage, you’ll feel like you’re in the Irish capital.
+Live bands, dancers and hearty helpings of bacon and cabbage transport you to Dublin.

 How to get there: Located just outside Kingston station, Whelan’s is hard to miss.